 The challenges posed by climate change and population growth mean we need bold, creative and innovative action to ensure we have reliable access to resilient, affordable water and wastewater services in the future.

-We are asking the water companies to think about their own bioresources activities as separate from their other wastewater duties of sewage collection and sewage treatment.
-The way we regulate is going to draw strict boundaries around bioresources activities, such that the water companies won’t be able to cross-subsidise their bioresources activities using money from their other activities.
-This will drive more commercial arrangements for how their different activities interact with each other.
+We expect water companies to think about their own bioresources activities as separate from their other wastewater functions of sewage collection and sewage treatment.
+At the 2019 Price Review (PR19), we changed the way we regulate to create a separate binding price control for bioresources activities to create greater transparency.
+This will help to drive more commercial arrangements for how their different activities interact with each other.

-Through our price setting process, the water companies will receive revenue from customers to safely treat the bioresources they produce but there will be no obligation for the companies to use their own facilities or people to transport, treat, recycle or dispose of these bioresources.
-Companies will be incentivised to look for the most efficient option for dealing with bioresources.
+Due to the changes we made at PR19, the water companies now receive revenue from customers to safely treat the bioresources they produce but are better incentivised to look for the most efficient option for dealing with bioresources.
+There is no obligation for the companies to use their own facilities or people to transport, treat, recycle or dispose of these bioresources.

-We set up a sludge working group to discuss how we could separate out bioresources from the other water company activities, and also looking at the market information companies should publish.
-The details of these working group meetings are available here on our website.
+During PR19, we set up a sludge working group to discuss how we could separate out bioresources from the other water company activities, and also looking at the market information companies should publish.
+The details of these working group meetings are available on our website.